VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

                 "guiType" : "slider",
                 "name": "Temperature",
                 "vertical": false,
-                "decription" : "How hot do you like your coffee? (in degrees Celsius)" },
+                "description" : "How hot do you like your coffee? (in degrees Celsius) - Tip: Typical Serving Temperature lies between 65 and 70 Degrees"
+              },
               "default": [
                 75